trwnh/arch/README.md

 install/config commands for arch linux for self-reference

 # assumptions
-- UEFI/GPT/SSD boot drive only
+- UEFI/GPT/SSD on one drive only
 - ext4 filesystem for /
 - systemd-boot
 - only one system installed (no dual boot from same drive by default)